Tuberculosis

 General Prevention

-• Bacillus Calmette-Guérin (BCG) vaccine: More commonly used in endemic countries.
-In the United States, BCG is generally not recommended and very rarely used for high-risk children with negative PPD and ongoing exposure from parents or close contacts.
+• Bacillus Calmette-Guérin (BCG) vaccine: used primarily in endemic countries; BCG is not recommended in United States for high-risk children with negative PPD and ongoing exposure.

 Commonly Associated Conditions